Smashing return: Cespedes hits slam, Mets beat Braves 6-1

 The Braves had won three in a row.

-Brandon Phillips' fourth homer for Atlanta cut the lead to 2-1 in the eighth off Fernando Salas.
-But closer Addison Reed got five outs for his 10th save.
+Brandon Phillips' fourth homer for Atlanta cut the lead to 2-1 in the eighth off Fernando Salas, but closer Addison Reed got five outs for his 10th save.

 Braves starter Sean Newcomb (0-1) lost in his major league debut despite allowing just one unearned run and four hits in 6 1/3 innings.
-He struck out seven and walked two.
+He struck out seven and walked two while doing his best to block out any nerves early on.

 T.J.
 Rivera and Wilmer Flores each had a sacrifice fly for the Mets, who avoided dropping to a season-worst nine games under .500.
 New York had lost 10 of its last 14 road games.